saylordotorg/course_polsc301/Unit08.md

+---
+layout: default
+title: "POLSC301: American Political Thought"
+course_description: "An exploration of the theories that have shaped American political thought from the colonial era to the 1960s.
+Topics include individualism, capitalism, industrialism, slavery, equality, social progressivism, and the civil rights movement."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Post-War America and Seeds of Civil Unrest** <span id="8"></span>
 *After World War II, American culture and politics forever changed.
 In